Self-Publishing And Page Layout For Microsoft Word

 Over the years, we here at Lulu have done our best to demystify the book publishing process.
 From basic word processor information to the book cover design to the complex role of a marketing campaign, we always try to give our authors the tools they need to be successful.
 Today I’ll brush up on five of the most common questions I see about page layout.
 Because we know that the overwhelming majority of our users do their design work in MS Word, I’ll make all of my examples regarding Word.
 But that doesn’t mean the principles don’t apply to any word processor or layout program.

-All right, let’s dive in and look closes at five things you need to know when laying out your pages
+All right, let’s dive in and look closely at five things you need to know when laying out your pages

 First Steps